UbuntuAsahi/ubuntu-asahi/README.md

 ```
 curl -sL https://tobhe.de/ubuntu/install | bash
 ```

+The installer offers a choice of different Ubuntu releases and build configurations.
+Currently supported are:

+- Ubuntu 22.10 Desktop
+- Ubuntu 22.10 Server
+- Ubuntu 22.04 Desktop
+- Ubuntu 22.04 Server

 The default username and password are both **ubuntu**.
 Root access can be achieved via `sudo`.